Audi Check Engine Light Stays On

 - Ignition Control Module – Will typically trigger multiple cylinder misfire codes.

-Follow these steps to read the check engine light on any that's the model year 1996 or newer.
+Follow these steps to read the check engine light on any model year 1996 or newer.

-For this procedure, you can use a generic OBD-II scanner, but an Audi OBD-II scanner that will read Audi manufacturer codes is recommended.
+You can use a generic OBD-II scanner for this procedure, but an Audi OBD-II scanner that will read Audi manufacturer codes is recommended.

-- Plugin your OBD-2 Scanner into the OBD2 port.
+- Plugin your OBD-II Scanner into the OBD2 port.

 - Turn key to position II.
 All the dashboard lights will turn on.
 Do not start the vehicle.
-If your Audi has a Start/Stop button, you will need to press the Start button without pressing the brake pedal.
+If your Audi has a Start/Stop button, you must press the Start button without pressing the brake pedal.

 - Allow the OBD2 scanner to turn on and connect to your Audi Engine Control Unit (ECU).

 - Read / Clear Audi Codes.
 Read Audi check engine light codes from the Engine Control Unit (ECU).
-Follow the same procedure to clear the fault codes by going to the Erase Faults (DTC) menu option.
+Follow the same procedure to clear the fault codes by going to the Erase Faults (DTC) menu.